jslater89/OpenTafl/README.txt

 1. Introduction
 OpenTafl is the old-fashioned computer implementation of the old-fashioned Norse boardgame.
-At present, it supports local play against another human and an AI.
-Future features will include network play and support for third-party AI engines, among others.
+At present, it supports local play against another human or the built-in AI.
+Other features include support for play against external AI engines which use the OpenTafl Engine Protocol and network play against humans.

 You can follow the development of OpenTafl at soapbox.manywords.press/tag/tafl.